 Reddit, and in particular the Futurology sub-Reddit, is a great place to keep abreast of the latest news in, um… futurology.
-What I particularly like is the vigorous debate.
 There are passionate believers in the utopian future that technology may bring us, and also trenchant sceptics who think the whole thing is a massive circle-jerk.

 Artificial General Intelligence and Superintelligence

-Superintelligence by Nick Bostrom is the best book on the subject.
+Superintelligence by Nick Bostrom is still the standard book on the subject of superintelligence.
 A bit densely written, but meticulous and persuasive, it is a must-read for anyone wanting to understand the prospects for artificial general intelligence.
 (Along with Surviving AI, of course!)

 Singularity 1 on 1.
 Nikola Danaylov’s podcast interviews are an excellent resource for anyone wanting to get acquainted with and stay up-to-date with the issues raised by the arrival of conscious machines, and transhumanism in general.

 The Transhumanist Reader.
 Natasha Vita-More is one of the original pioneers of transhumanist thought, and this book is a very useful compendium of articles by many of the movement’s leading thinkers.